Som-Energia/somenergia-kpis/README.md

 # test

-testing will require installing `b2btest` which in turn requires `lxml` to be installed manually via pip
+Testing will require installing `b2btest` which in turn requires `lxml` to be installed manually via pip

+Create an empty testing database and configure it in dbconfig.py at the `test_db` entry.